DevMountain/react-4-afternoon/README.md

 * Each of the student's names will need to link to the `Student` component passing up the student's id to the url as a parameter.
     * Import `Link` from `react-router-dom`.
     * Inside the callback function for the `.map()` method, wrap the `h3` tag being returned with a `Link` component.
 Have that `Link` component direct to `/student/${student.id}`.
+* You should now be able to navigate from the `ClassList` view to the `Student` detail view.

 ### Solution